Summary of Conceptual Framework

 However, knowledge of subject matter is not enough.
 We believe teachers must also possess a thorough knowledge of learners and the learning process.
 They need to master pedagogical skills and understand human development so they can make complex ideas and concepts accessible to all learners.
 They must know how to evaluate what they do so they can adjust their teaching to meet the ongoing needs of their students.
 They learn to value the necessity of developing an instructional context that is supportive and nurturing, yet filled with high expectations for student achievement.
 The judicious use of technology undergirds this process.

 Finally, we believe teachers must be reflective practitioners who are convinced that all students can learn.
-They believe that the future of our society requires them to embrace a democratic mission founded on multiethnic, multiracial. multinational, and multiecological relationships.
+They believe that the future of our society requires them to embrace a democratic mission founded on multiethnic, multiracial, and multinational relationships.
 They also are confident that they possess the essential knowledge, skills, and dispositions to ensure this mission is fulfilled.

 In short, the ultimate goal of the Teacher Education Program at Ohio Wesleyan University is to foster learning in all students—pre-kindergarten through undergraduate—that will lead to the creation of informed, critical thinkers who will contribute meaningfully and ethically to our democratic society.